-public long getHomeAddressID(); public void setHomeAddressID(long id);
+public abstract long getHomeAddressID(); public abstract void setHomeAddressID(long id);

-// Join based on property names. @Join(internal="homeAddressID", external="addressID") public abstract Address getHomeAddress() throws FetchException;
+// Join based on property names.

-// Can optionally define a set method.

-public abstract void setHomeAddress(Address address);
+@Join(internal="homeAddressID", external="addressID") public abstract Address getHomeAddress() throws FetchException; public abstract void setHomeAddress(Address address); ... } '''

-...

-}

-'''

 The Join annotation requires two sets of properties to be defined, and in the above example, both sets have one property.
 The internal set specifies the properties of this Storable that participate in the join, and the external set specifies properties in the other Storable, which is the property's type.
 In this case, the external properties must exist in the Address Storable.